spahvenn/react-typescript-demo/README.md

 - styled components
 - other libraries e.g. react-toastify, prettier, husky

+Features:
+- responsive UI
+- different image size of the same image for different uses cases for faster loading
+- stores specific data into localstorage (e.g. shopping cart and uiMode) and hydrates mobx store on browser refresh.

 You can run the project by installing node 18 and running
 - npm install
 - npm start